Dark-faced Ground Tyrant

 The Dark-faced Ground Tyrant’s breeding season occurs from September through March for the continental variety, and in October through December for those found on the Falklands.

-In order to attract a female the males will put on a display by rising up to 15 or so metres in the air, then dropping to the ground where he will move his wings in an up-and-down pattern.
+In order to attract a female, the males will put on a display by rising up to 15 or so meters in the air, then dropping to the ground where he will move his wings in an up-and-down pattern.

 Once paired, the tyrants will create a nest in a crack or hollow found amongst rocks.
 The outer part of the nest is made up of grasses and roots, while the inner lining is made up of softer materials like feathers.